 About knitcraft & knittery

 This is the story of one nerdy knitter looking to share their enthusiasm with the crafting world.
 The shop started as a small Etsy business in July 2016, initially intended as a platform to sell off excess knitted items.
-Instead, it became a step into the world of design, creation, and colour.
+Instead, it became a step into the world of design, creation, and color.

 New to Hand-Dyed?

 If this is your first time using hand-dyed wool and you aren't quite sure where to begin, check out this post for heaps of information.
 Please also feel free to contact me at any time with additional questions.

 My inspiration comes mostly from my nerdy side.
-I am a huge fan of The Lord of the Rings trilogy and most of my designs and colourways draw inspiration from the clothing, architecture, and settings of Peter Jackson's films and Alan Lee's artwork.
-I mostly work in earthy, deep colours, but sometimes I can't ignore an exceptionally beautiful pastel yarn!
-My major design goal is to create knitting patterns that can be appreciated by everyone.
-There is an abundance of stereotypically feminine knitting patterns available, but very few tasteful options for the more stereotypically masculine knitter.
-My choice in colourways also follows this rule, hoping to offer woodsy and neutral colour options.
+I am a huge fan of The Lord of the Rings trilogy and most of my colorways draw inspiration from the clothing, architecture, and settings of Peter Jackson's films and Alan Lee's artwork.
+I mostly work in earthy, deep colors, but sometimes I can't ignore an exceptionally beautiful pastel yarn!
+Every colorway is then named for something or someone in my life that has inspired me.
+The names are carefully chosen to celebrate the things and people I love - the weirder the better!

 Tassie Born, now American Made

-This business started on a small island off the coast of Australia and has grown out of a love for handmade, eco-friendly, sustainable products.
+This business started on a small island off the coast of Australia and has grown out of a love for handmade, eco-friendly, and sustainable products.
 Although we now operate out of the United States, I want to take this opportunity to acknowledge my Australian customers' support and encouragement to make this business what it is.
-Because of this, I will continue to support Australian businesses through my wool and dye sourcing from the US.
+Because of this, I will continue to support Australian businesses through my wool and dye sourcing despite operating from the US.

-All of my wool is 100% Australian merino wool and the dyes I use are sourced from a Tasmanian-owned company.
+I currently stock two wool bases: one is 100% sustainable Australian Merino and the other is 100% New Zealand Corriedale.
+The dyes I use are sourced from a Tasmanian-owned company.
 My packaging is all either recycled and recyclable or biodegradable with most products being made in the USA.
 Find out more about the specifics of my packaging here.

 Environmentally friendly business practices: